Green Mountain Club

 Black Bears

-Bears have become more active around the Long Trail System in the last few years.
-As of July 24, 2019, hikers are required to use a bear box, bear can, or hang all their food/refuse/etc 12′ from the ground and 6′ from the tree and branch, and carry out all trash, on Green Mountain National Forest Land.
+Black bears have become more active around the Long Trail System in the last few years.
+To avoid human-bear interactions and ensure the safety of both wildlife and trail users, the Forest Service mandates that hikers must use a bear box, bear canister, or properly hang all smellables and carry out all trash while in the Green Mountain National Forest (GMNF).
 The Long Trail and its side trails from Massachusetts to Route 17 (Appalachian Gap) are mostly on GMNF land.
-GMC recommends using these food storage methods on the entire trail.
-Find more information about the GMNF’s food storage order here.

-Please also follow a few basic steps:
+Please also follow these basic steps:

 • Keep dogs leashed.